 My favorite way to thicken mashed potatoes without milk is just a little bit of mayonnaise like I do in this recipe.

-Mashed potatoes can be made easily without milk or butter.
+You can easily make mashed potatoes without milk and butter.

 What you need is a liquid – which ever you prefer – so the potatoes aren’t dry.